National Spicy Hermit Cookie Day – November 15, 2026

 In 1896, Fannie Farmer included her version of the recipe in her cookbook, “Boston Cooking-School Cook Book,” which included spices such as cinnamon, mace nutmeg, and cloves.
 In 1936, raisins, currants, and other dried fruits were added to the recipe.
 The spicy hermit cookies recipe is a classic recipe that has been passed on through generations.
 The National Spicy Hermit Cookie Day was created to recognize this delicious recipe that is a favorite of all.

-What is the name of the oldest-known cookie?
+What is the origin of the hermit cookie?

 How to Celebrate National Spicy Hermit Cookie Day